khangle880/Devera/README.md

 Because AWS has 3 options for username which are "username", "email", "phone".
 But the sign up function always required username for Login so username is one of them depend on AWS configure I can't change the rule so yeah that's it.

 # Some Remind

 == <b>In case my future self look back at this not strangle me 👼</b> ==

 ### Custom Type is suck

-AWS won't work, it just generate some "Import" and nothing in there
+AWS generator won't work, it just generate some "Import" and nothing in there

 ```dart
 // ./model/List.dart
 import 'package:amplify_datastore_plugin_interface/amplify_datastore_plugin_interface.dart';
 import 'package:flutter/foundation.dart';
 ```